 Our program attempts to help each child develop the skills and understanding needed for quantitative thinking and to make the transition from perception to problem solving.
 By the time each child has completed the Pre-K program our goals in mathematics are to establish the meaning of number concepts through actual usage, to help each child learn to organize things into groups, count in sequence and recognize the numerals from 1 to 20, and to understand the use of shapes, patterns, measurements and designs in concrete and representational form.

 We believe that a child will gain an understanding and knowledge of basic scientific concepts best through observation and exploration, therefore we encourage a scientific attitude through questions, discussion, simple investigation and evaluation of information.
 Occasionally pets are brought into the classroom, encouraging children to observe and help with family pets.
 Neighborhood walks and field trips to nature centers help the child develop an appreciation and respect for all living things.
 Visits from the Audubon and Rent-a-Coop are planned through-out the year which help children to learn about nature and the development of living things.
-See our YouTube video of the baby chicks we hatched at the preschool this year. https://www.youtube.com/channel/UCif3DCp2AlNp7uOON4Bdmpg#
+See our YouTube video of baby chicks hatched at the preschool. https://www.youtube.com/channel/UCif3DCp2AlNp7uOON4Bdmpg#

 Children are also encouraged to express their thoughts, ideas and feelings through the use of art materials.
 They paint with brushes, sponges, string and fingers.
 They also use crayons, glue, scissors, chalk, clay, and much more.
 In these activities a child will explore the use of materials and develop confidence in the creative process.
 Each child will also learn to recognize colors, shapes, line, form, texture and design, and to develop the small motor skills needed for writing and drawing.